 - Near Eastern and Judaic Studies and Hornstein: The Jewish Professional Leadership Program

-- Near Eastern and Judaic Studies and Women's and Gender Studies
+- Near Eastern and Judaic Studies and Coexistence and Conflict

 - Teaching Hebrew

 All NEJS graduate students (MA and PhD) are required to participate in a weekly graduate Proseminar during the fall semester and a biweekly noncredit Proseminar in the spring.
 The primary aims of the fall and spring Proseminars are to foster an intellectual and social community among NEJS graduate students, to introduce students to faculty members and methodologies of their respective fields, to develop their professional skills, and to provide opportunities for students to present their own papers and receive constructive feedback from peers and faculty.